-This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.
+This post explains the complete history of ERP software system, the ERP evaluation path, and its future.
+It also discusses the difference between ERP and MRP.

 Even though understanding ERP is a little confusing, it is good to understand it for all businesses, especially manufacturing.